-It goes without saying, that spending too much time alone will take a serious toll on their overall health and well-being.
+Ultimately, spending too much time alone will take a serious toll on their overall health and well-being.

 What’s The Best Thing You Can Do To Help?

-Whether it’s working long hours, going to college all day, or needing to go out for a few hours, It helps to have plans in place to help reduce the stress caused by your absence.
+Whether it’s working long hours, going to college all day, or needing to go out for a few hours, It helps to have plans to help reduce the stress caused by your absence.

 Flexible hours or taking lunch at home ⭐

 Flexible work hours is the ultimate, although this isn’t an option for everyone (we know!)

 Even obtaining a lunch break that you can go home for, will be a HUGE improvement.